gwydirsam/DickGrayson/README.md

 - libsndfile

 #### Automated
-The Makefile included is capable of installing all of the needed dependencies, but will install them to your home folder.
+The makefile included is capable of installing all of the needed dependencies, but will install them to your home folder.
 This is probably not what you want and is mostly intended for un-attended testing.
 If you are ok with this use `make install-deps`

 ```bash
 # install dependencies to $HOME/local/$(uname)/